On this page:

 - If ODS staff determines that a student is eligible for an accommodation, ODS staff will work with the student to identify an appropriate accommodation.
 ODS may consult appropriate faculty and other program personnel, as necessary, to determine all necessary and appropriate academic adjustments/accommodations based on the student’s individual disability-related needs and the nature of the program(s) in which the student is enrolled.

 - If ODS approves a student’s requested accommodation(s), ODS will notify the student in writing, within 5 business days of the College Accommodation Plan meeting, of the student’s approved accommodation(s) and instruct the student to complete an online request for Faculty Notification Letters to notify instructors of the student’s necessary accommodation(s).
-ODS will email Faculty Notification Letters to the student’s instructors within 2 business days after ODS approves the student for an accommodation(s).
+ODS will email Faculty Notification Letters to the student’s instructors within 2 business days after ODS approves the student for accommodation(s).
 ODS will also provide a copy of the Faculty Notification Letter to the student.
 No individual has the authority to unilaterally limit or deny a student an adjustment/accommodation that has been approved by ODS staff.

 If ODS denies a student’s requested accommodation(s), ODS will notify the student in writing within 5 business days of the College Accommodation Plan meeting, noting the reasons for the denial, along with instructions outlining how the student may appeal the denial.

-*AIM stands for Accessible Information Management, is the online system that allows students to quickly and easily request ODS services and notify their faculty of their approved accommodations.
+* AIM, which stands for Accessible Information Management, is the online system that allows students to quickly and easily request ODS services and notify their faculty of their approved accommodations.
 Completing the new student application creates an AIM account for the students, which will be used to manage their ODS services.

 Documentation can be submitted at any time during the registration process, and can be accepted in the following formats: